 4. Golden Gate University

 The concentrations in the program may include courses such as Adaptive Leadership, Business Analytics, Entrepreneurship, Project Management, Marketing, and Finance.
-Golden Gate University is among the best online masters in supply chain management programs with an alumni of over 68,000 to prove it.
-The programs have a low student to faculty ratio with exceptional instructors leading students toward a successful career path in the MBA degree.
+Golden Gate University is among the best online masters in supply chain management programs with alumni of over 68,000 to prove it.
+The programs have a low student-to-faculty ratio with exceptional instructors leading students toward a successful career path in the MBA degree.

 Program Highlights: 54 units, small class sizes, dedicated and engaged instructors.

-Courses emphasize on operations management, operations strategy, quality management, product development, sourcing, and logistics.
-All courses in the program prepare students to become a strong, effective, and fair leaders within the supply chain industry.
+Courses emphasize operations management, operations strategy, quality management, product development, sourcing, and logistics.
+All courses in the program prepare students to become strong, effective, and fair leaders within the supply chain industry.
 UWW’s MBA in Supply Chain and Operations ranks at number one in Wisconsin, is one of the best online supply chain management masters programs, and offers a strong alumni network for graduates to connect with.
-The program is part of the largest AACSB accredited business school in Wisconsin.
+The program is part of the largest AACSB-accredited business school in Wisconsin.